What is Computational Thinking

 Computational thinking (CT) refers to thought process used to formulate problems and their solutions (Wing 2006).
 These include breaking down problems into smaller parts, looking for patterns, identifying principles that generate these patterns, and developing instructions the computers — machines and people — can understand.
 It is an approach to critical thinking that can be used to solve problems across all disciplines (Google’s Exploring Computational Thinking, nd).

 Along with leaders in education and industry, the Libraries Ready to Code initiative considers CT to be critical literacy for all ages of learners.
-While there is no one single list of the specific concepts, practices, and dispositions included in CT, we recommend this leadership guide by the Computer Science Teachers Association as one source for more information on what CT is, why it is important, and how it is used.
+While there is no one single list of the specific concepts, practices, and dispositions included in CT, we recommend this leadership toolkit by the Computer Science Teachers Association as one source for more information on what CT is, why it is important, and how it is used.

 How Does Computational Thinking Fit Within Library Services?